NBFCs — Set 2

 Which of the following describes an 'NBFC-Factor'?

-Correct Answer: C. A company engaged in the principal business
+Correct Answer: C. A company engaged in the principal business of factoring.

 Which NBFC category is involved in providing credit specifically to individuals or groups in rural areas for livelihood?